ttransou/RASCAL/README.md

 ## Optional Outputs
 At the end of onboarding, you should have:
-- a boudned starter corpus
+- a bounded starter corpus
 - a curated metadata layer
 - a validated source-link map
 - a chosen runtime path with matching environment/configuration
-- a frontend alighned to the target vocabulary
+- a frontend aligned to the target vocabulary
 - two handoff documents kept current: this root README and `frontend/FRONTEND-README.md`

 ## High-Level Architecture
-This framework branch intentionally ships with no prebuilt wiki markdown pages.
-The wiki/pages content shoe below is runtime-generated from your own corpus and should remain git-ignored
+This framework branch intentionally ships with no prebuilt wiki Markdown pages.
+The wiki/pages content shown below is runtime-generated from your own corpus and should remain git-ignored

 `raw/` → `process_raw_sources.py` + `artifacts/json_output/*.json`
 ↓